LexBorisoff/web-cli/README.md

 ```

 - an object with:
-  - at least 1 property called `main` of string type
+  - at least 1 property called `main` of the string type
-  - other optional properties with string or nested object values (the most nested values must be strings), e.g.
+  - other optional properties with string or nested object values (the most nested values must be strings).
+For example:

 ```typescript
 defineConfig(({ engine }) => ({